 Step 7 - Allow to dry and remove masking materials

-Make sure to wait until the texture is completely dry before removing masking.
+Make sure to wait until the texture is completely dry before removing the masking paper and tape.
 If removed too soon, it can easily damage the texture.

 Step 8 - Lightly sand the texture

 Lightly sanding the finished texture with 150-grit sandpaper helps to even out the surface and remove any small tool marks.
 You want to be careful however not to sand too vigorously.
 Once it has been sprayed, it is very difficult to match if something goes wrong.